 - Deferred outflow which is equal to the employer contributions made after the measurement date of the net pension liability.
-This amount will be amortized-in-full against the net pension liability in the next fiscal year. - Deferred outflow for the net difference between the actual and expected experience which will be amortized over a closed period equal to the expected average remaining service lives of all employees that are provided with pension. - Deferred outflow as a result of the net change in proportions of the net pension liability which will be amortized over a closed period equal to the expected average remaining service lives of all employees that are provided with pension.
+This amount will be amortized-in-full against the net pension liability in the next fiscal year. - Deferred outflow for the net difference between the actual and expected experience which will be amortized over a closed period equal to the expected average remaining service lives of all employees that are provided with pension. - Deferred outflow for the net change in assumptions which will be amortized over a closed period equal to the expected average remaining service lives of all employees that are provided with pension. - Deferred outflow for the net difference between the projected and actual earnings on investments of the pension plan's fiduciary net position.
+This amount is amortized over a five-year period.

-11. Compensated Absences
+12. Compensated Absences